nautobot/nautobot-plugin-chatops-ansible/README.md

 |-------------|------------|
 | **main** | [![Build Status](https://www.travis-ci.com/nautobot/nautobot-plugin-chatops-ansible.svg?token=D7kytCzfCypoGoueSBqJ&branch=main)](https://www.travis-ci.com/github/nautobot/nautobot-plugin-chatops-ansible) |
 | **develop** | [![Build Status](https://www.travis-ci.com/nautobot/nautobot-plugin-chatops-ansible.svg?token=D7kytCzfCypoGoueSBqJ&branch=develop)](https://www.travis-ci.com/github/nautobot/nautobot-plugin-chatops-ansible) |

 ## Summary

+Chatbot that allows users to communicate directly with Ansible AWX/Tower from various chat platforms.

 The Nautobot Chatops Ansible plugin extends the capabilities of the Nautobot Chatops plugin to include a new command available to the plugin.
 This is done by registering to the Python entry point in Nautobot Plugin Chatops, that provides functionality to the code written to interact with Ansible.
 This plugin introduces the following sub commands to the `ansible` command: